Mar 28, 2025

 What is a cost of living adjustment?

-Although the government does not publish a cost of living index, the Social Security Administration does use economic data to try to ensure that retirees maintain their standards of living.4 Each year a cost of living adjustment (COLA) is made to reflect the impact of higher prices due to inflation.
+Although the government does not publish a cost of living index, the Social Security Administration does use economic data to try to ensure that retirees maintain their standards of living.5 Each year a cost of living adjustment (COLA) is made to reflect the impact of higher prices due to inflation.
 Employers often apply cost of living adjustments to set the amount of salary raises each year.

+Your personal cost of living is determined by your decisions about how to spend your money.
 Knowing how to calculate and limit your personal cost of living could be key to reaching your financial goals.
 It might help you make smart decisions about where to live, what to spend your money on, and how to plan for the future.

 “Trying to figure out how much things will cost each week is rough, and making ends meet is still a challenge,” Jannings said.
 “But we’re doing a pretty good job, and now we’re able to get back to building up our savings.
 Overall, things are beginning to look up.”